GreptimeTeam/docs/docs/user-guide/authentication.md

 ```

 Now user `alice` with password `aaa` and user `bob` with password `bbb` is load into GreptimeDB's memory.
 You can create a connection to GreptimeDB using these user accounts.

+Note: Content of the file is loaded into the database while starting up.
+Modifying or appending the file won't take effort while the database is up and running.

 ## Connecting GreptimeDB with authentication